boennecd/Talks/EMS17/EMS17.md

 *Mode approximation:* Minimize directly using Newton Raphson

-*EKF with extra iteration:* More iteration using working responses as `glm`
+*EKF with extra iteration:* More iterations using working responses as `glm`

 Example: Only factors
 ========================================================